ag-informatics/ag-informatics-course/README.md

 **Student Consultations:** Make appointments with me via email or slack.

 ## Purdue Instructor: Ankita Raturi
-**Slack:** Contact @sudokita via Slack direct message for quick responses.
+**Slack:** Contact @sudokita via Slack direct message for quick general discussion about the course.
 If it's a question/comment others can benefit from, consider using the more general channels.
 I will try to respond within 1 working day to Slack messages.
+We cannot discuss grades, personal matters, and so on via Slack due to [FERPA policies](https://slack.com/trust/compliance/ferpa-compliance).
+If in doubt, contact me via email/in-person.

 **Email:** Contact **ankita@purdue.edu** with the email subject: **[ASM 591 AGINF]** for better indexing.
 Reserve use of email for long and/or complex communications.
-I will try to respond to email within 2 working day.
+I will try to respond to email within 2 working days.

 **Office:** ABE Building, Room 4031K.
 For in-person consultations, make an appointment first.
 In case we can't meet in person, we will use WebEx for a video-call meeting, as agreed upon via email.
 I willy try to provide in-person appointments within 2 working days of your request.